Net zero targets

 - Reductions or removals outside of own borders – South Korea’s 2050 carbon neutrality scenarios, published in October 2021, state that its net zero target does not include overseas emissions reductions (Republic of Korea, 2021c).

-- Legal status – The carbon neutrality target is included in South Korea’s LTS (Republic of Korea, 2020b) and has recently been enshrined in law through the recent Carbon Neutrality Act (Ministry of Environment, 2021).
+- Legal status – The carbon neutrality target is included in South Korea’s LTS (Republic of Korea, 2020) and has been enshrined in law through Carbon Neutrality Act (Ministry of Environment, 2021) and enforced in March 2022 (Ministry of Environment, 2022b).

-- Separate reduction & removal targets – South Korea’s draft 2050 net zero pathways plan for a LULUCF sink of -25.3 MtCO2e in 2050.
+- Separate reduction & removal targets – South Korea’s draft 2050 net zero pathways plan for a LULUCF sink of 25.3 MtCO2e in 2050.
 The document lists strengthening forest circulation management and expanding afforestation and reforestation but does not reference any specific plans.
-Earlier in 2021 the Korea Forest Service announced a reforestation plan that could lead to a removal of 34 million tonnes CO2 (Republic of Korea, 2021d).
-The plan, which aims to log and replant over 70% of South Korea’s mature forests, received a lot of criticism as it is based on a new definition of “old trees” and contested research on the lifetime carbon absorption of trees (Bang-Hyun and Kim, 2021; KFEM, 2021; Macdonald, 2021).
+Earlier in 2021, the Korea Forest Service announced a reforestation plan that could lead to a removal of 34 million tonnes CO2 (Republic of Korea, 2021d).
+The plan, which aims to log and replant over 70% of South Korea’s mature forests, received a lot of criticism as it is based on a new definition of “old trees” and contested research on the lifetime carbon absorption of trees (Bang-Hyun & Kim, 2021; KFEM, 2021; Macdonald, 2021).
 Activists also comment that the estimate of 34 million tonnes CO2 removal is highly inflated (KFEM, 2021).
-The draft pathways also foresee significant removals through CCUS, ranging from -55.1 to -84.6 MtCO2e in 2050.

-- Carbon dioxide removal – South Korea’s 2050 carbon neutrality scenarios show LULUCF and CCUS as the main strategies for CO2 removal, with a smaller role for DAC.
+- Carbon dioxide removal – South Korea’s 2050 carbon neutrality scenarios illustrates two different scenarios to reach carbon neutrality, in which it shows the contribution from different sectors, incl. carbon dioxide removals separately.
+Both scenarios include sinks from LULUCF, one scenario an additional removal through Direct Air Capture (DAC).
 The plan outlines South Korea’s strategy for achieving these removal and states that forthcoming carbon pricing policy will be a key policy instrument to facilitate reductions across all sectors.

-- Comprehensive planning – The LTS gives a thorough picture of the current situation and historical path as well as sector-specific 2050 visions, while the 2050 carbon neutrality scenarios provide further details on emission reduction targets and measures for each sector.
-South Korea’s updated NDC, submitted in December 2021, sets an interim target to reduce emissions by 40% below 2018 levels by 2030.
-The target is a significant improvement on the NDC submitted in December 2020 and is now aligned with South Korea’s carbon neutrality target.
+- Comprehensive planning–South Korea’s updated NDC, submitted in December 2021, sets an interim target to reduce emissions by 40% below 2018 levels by 2030 which includes reductions from LULUCF and international credits.
+The target is a significant improvement on the NDC submitted in December 2020 and it covers the same sector as South Korea’s carbon neutrality target.

 The Climate Action Tracker has defined the following good practice for all ten key elements of net zero targets.
 Countries can refer to this good practice to design or enhance their net zero targets.